roytang/blog/content/quotes/tic.md

 ### 960

-<hunter> lunch is a human right
+&lt;hunter&gt; lunch is a human right

-<hunter> pandante is not a human right
+&lt;hunter&gt; pandante is not a human right

 ---

 ### 961

-<hunter> I can see my house from the moon
+&lt;hunter&gt; I can see my house from the moon

-<hunter> kelangan lang mag enhance
+&lt;hunter&gt; kelangan lang mag enhance

 ---

 ### 962

-<hunter> there's no way anyone can catch up to me
+&lt;hunter&gt; there's no way anyone can catch up to me

-<hunter> it's mathematically impossible
+&lt;hunter&gt; it's mathematically impossible

 ---